finmsg-io/dmn-compiler-toolkit/docs/architecture.md

 3. Every pass treats its input as immutable.
 4. Traversal uses generated getters instead of protobuf reflection.
 5. Diagnostics identify the semantic-model path and source location where available.
-6. Runtime modules must not depend on XML or ANTLR.
+6. Runtime and generated code must not depend on XML or ANTLR.